Eugénie-les-Bains

 Eugénie-les-Bains (/fr/; Las Aigas) is a commune in the Landes department, Nouvelle-Aquitaine, southwestern France.
+It was created in 1861 from part of Saint-Loubouer.
+It takes its name from Empress Eugénie, spouse of Napoleon III.

 Eugénie-les-Bains is best known for housing a spa resort and three restaurants, all belonging to chef Michel Guérard, inventor of cuisine minceur.